GMachadoPorto/GMachadoPorto/README.md

 ### Welcome to my profile 👋

-My name is Gabriel, i'm 26 years old, i'm a Front End Developer and i live in Rio de Janeiro/Brazil
+My name is Gabriel, i'm 27 years old, i'm a Full Stack Developer and i live in Rio de Janeiro/Brazil

 I am currently studying at Kenzie Academy Brasil to be a Full Stack Developer.